 In the dance, a team of dancers carry the dragon – which is an image of the Chinese dragon – on poles.
 The lead dancers lift, dip, thrust, and sweep the head, which may contain animated features controlled by a dancer and is sometimes rigged to belch smoke from pyrotechnic devices.
 The dance team mimics the supposed movements of this river spirit in a sinuous, undulating manner.
-The dragon’s fabric and bamboo body can be as long as tens of meters.
+The dragon’s body is made of fabric and bamboo and its length can vary, some reaching to 100 meters long, and held by many people.
+Today, most dragons are danced by 9 people.

-Musical accompaniment is often supplied in the form of musicians with traditional drums, cymbals and gongs.
+Musical accompaniment during the lion dance is often supplied by a team of musicians, playing traditional drums, cymbals and gongs.

 History and Folklore